Semi driver hospitalized after swerving to miss deer in Saline County

 WICHITA, Kan.
 (KSNW) — A semi-truck driver was hospitalized with serious injuries after he overturned his truck while trying to avoid a deer.

-The Kansas Highway Patrol Crash Log says the 33-year-old Texas man was driving a Peterbilt south on Interstate 135 around 2:20 a.m.
-Saturday when he swerved to avoid a deer.
+The Kansas Highway Patrol says the 33-year-old Texas man was driving a Peterbilt south on Interstate 135 in Saline County around 2:20 a.m.
+Saturday, when he swerved to avoid a deer.

 The vehicle entered the west ditch before the driver steered back onto the highway and overturned.